microsoft/semantic-kernel/docs/decisions/0030-branching-strategy.md

 This option has two sub-options that define the way the 'main' branch is used:
 1. The 'main' branch will contain general/common artifacts such as documentation, GitHub actions, and samples.
 All language folders will be removed from the 'main' branch, and it can be locked to prevent accidental merges.
 2. The 'main' branch will include everything that dev branches have for discoverability purposes.
 A job/action will be implemented to merge commits from dev branches to the 'main' branch.
 The number of common artifacts between SK languages should be minimized to reduce the potential for merge conflicts.
-Solution for squash merges should be found as well before deciding on the sub-option.
+A solution for the squash merge problem that SK Java is experiencing today should be found before deciding on the sub-option.

 The second sub-option is preferred over the first one due to its discoverability benefits.
 There is no need to select a development branch in the GitHub UI when searching for something in the repository.
 The 'main' branch is selected by default, and as soon as the latest bits are in the branch, they can be found easily.
 This intuitive approach is familiar to many, and changing it by requiring the selection of a branch before searching would complicate the search experience and introduce frustration.